gbgabiola/100DaysOfCode/r1-log.md

 **Today's Progress**: Teaching Yourself chapter is done.
 Losing motivation as a self-taught developer is normal, but you need to find the things that motivates you or remember the enthusiasm you had before when you started learning that specific subject.

+## Day 65: September 29, Saturday
+**Today's Progress**: I lost track of my progress because of unmotivation and procastination, but as a developer sometimes that's normal and needs to overcome it.
+I didn't stop learning while fixing my laptop, I still read some articles about best practices as a developer.
+Another start of the month and I'll continue my progress without fail.

 <!-- ## Day 00: Month 00, Whatday
 **Today's Progress**: